The Winning Kicks From NBA All-Star Saturday Night

 As it is every year, the Saturday events of NBA All-Star Weekend were thrilling.
 And for the basketball sneaker fanatic, there were plenty of looks from Nike and Adidas to get excited about — especially ones worn by the event winners.

 Devin Booker of the Phoenix Suns topped the competition in the Three-Point Contest in arguably the hottest kicks of the night.
-En route to the win (which included setting an all-time contest record 28 points in the final round), the baller rocked a red camouflage iteration of Undefeated’s Nike Kobe 1 Protro collab.
+En route to the win (which included setting an all-time contest record of 28 points in the final round), the baller rocked a red camouflage version of Undefeated’s Nike Kobe 1 Protro collab.

 Earning a victory in the Skills Challenge was Spencer Dinwiddie of the Brooklyn Nets.
-The guard laced up an eye-catching look, an electric blue and hot pink iteration of the Nike Kobe A.D.
+The guard laced up in an eye-catching look, an electric blue and hot pink iteration of the Nike Kobe A.D.

-And in what turned out to be the highlight of the night (which it usually is every season) was the Slam Dunk Contest.
+And in what was the highlight of the night (as it usually is every season), the Slam Dunk Contest brought some killer moves — and kicks.
 Rookie Donovan Mitchell of the Utah Jazz edged out Larry Nance Jr. of the Cleveland Cavaliers to earn the win.
 On the court, Mitchell laced up a bold colorway of the Adidas Dame 4.

 Want more?

-Dennis Smith Jr.’s NBA Slam Dunk Contest Sneakers are In Stores Now
+Dennis Smith Jr.’s NBA Slam Dunk Contest Sneakers Are In Stores Now

 If Nike Gives NBA Star Devin Booker a Signature Sneaker, Here’s What He Wants

-These are NBA All-Star Victor Oladipo’s 3 Favorite Jordans of All-Time
+These are NBA All-Star Victor Oladipo’s 3 Favorite Jordans of All Time